t3xus/JuiceBox-Voltie-UUID-Snatcher-Android/README.md

 ## Application Features

+- **Operating System Detection**:
+  Automatically detects the operating system (macOS, Ubuntu, Debian, or Red Hat) and adjusts commands for the environment.

+- **Dependency Management**:
+  Installs required tools such as `keytool`, `jarsigner`, `zipalign`, and `curl` if they are not already installed.

+- **Gradle Wrapper Support**:
+  Downloads the Gradle wrapper if it is missing from the project.

+- **Interactive Build Type Selection**:
+  Prompts users to select the build type (`release` or `debug`).

+- **Keystore Management**:
+  Automatically generates a keystore if one is not available.

+- **APK Signing and Alignment**:
+  Ensures the APK is signed and aligned for sideloading onto Android devices.

+- **Logging**:
+  Logs all build steps and errors to a timestamped log file for troubleshooting.

+- **Email Notifications**:
+  Sends an optional email notification with build results and logs attached.

 ### Wi-Fi Scanning
 - Lists all Wi-Fi APs containing "Juice" in their SSID.
 - Filters APs based on signal strength.